Bryce Hopkins: St. John's

-After tearing his ACL in January 2024, Hopkins played sparingly during the 2023-24 and 2024-25 seasons at Providence.
-Following the conclusion of the 2024-25 season he entered the transfer portal for the second time in his career and committed to play his final collegiate season at St. John's University.
+After tearing his ACL in January 2024, Hopkins played sparingly during the 2023–24 and 2024–25 seasons at Providence.
+Following the conclusion of the 2024–25 season, he entered the transfer portal for the second time in his career and committed to play his final collegiate season at St. John's University.

+Professional career

+On June 24, 2026, Hopkins was selected with the 49th overall pick by the Denver Nuggets in the 2026 NBA draft.
+Hopkins signed a two-way contract with the Nuggets on September 9.